Sanskaram University Law Admissions 2025

 Descriptive | 1 essay out of 3 options (max 750 words) | 40 minutes | Online |

-The LNAT 2025 sample papers are available on the LNAT consortium's official website.
+The LNAT 2026 sample papers will be available on the LNAT consortium's official website.
 Candidates can refer to these papers and practise with them to perform well in the exam.
-Below are the free download links for the LNAT 2025 sample papers.
 In addition to the papers, candidates can also attempt the LNAT mock test online directly from the LNAT website.
-The link for the mock test is also given below.
+The link for the mock test will be given below.

 Given below are a few sample topics for the descriptive essay section of the LNAT exam syllabus.